 This massive double-linked Pictish silver chain was found while digging around 1.6km east of Parkhill railway station and declared as treasure trove in February 1864.

-Thought to date to the early 8th century AD it comprises twenty three interlocked pairs of circular links, joined by a penannular terminal ring.
-The terminal is decorated with engraved symbols – a pair of triangles and three dots arranged in a triangle on one side, and an S-shaped design and two sets of three dots arranged as triangles on the other – filled with red enamel.
-It measures 44.5cm long and weighs some 1.23kg.
+Iit comprises twenty three interlocked pairs of circular links, joined by a penannular terminal ring which is decorated with engraved symbols – a pair of triangles and three dots arranged in a triangle on one side, and an S-shaped design and two sets of three dots arranged as triangles on the other – filled with red enamel.

 It is now held in the National Museums of Scotland.

 Weather at Parkhill